-The Guest Cat (2001) by Takashi Hiraide: A cat moves in with a estranged couple in their thirties bringing light and colour into their lives (Goodreads).
+The Guest Cat (2001) by Takashi Hiraide: A cat moves in with a estranged couple in their thirties bringing light and colour into their lives (Goodreads) (review by Winstonsdad).

 I am a Cat (2001) by Natsume Soseki: This ‘comic masterpiece’ satirizes the life of the upper-middle-class Japanese during the Meiji era; it follows the adventures of a world weary stray kitten who comments on the follies and foibles of those around him (Goodreads).